-It takes a lot of hard work and trail and error to find the right tools and resources to help your grow your creative business.
+It takes a lot of hard work and trial and error to find the right tools and resources to help you grow your creative business.
 Trust us, we’ve been doing this for a while now!

 This page contains affiliate links, meaning we earn a commission if you use those links, at no additional cost to you.